Skip to Content

 • Molestation

 When you are facing sexual battery charges, it’s important to remember that you have the right to a competent legal defense.
-An experienced sexual assault lawyer in Jacksonville can help you understand your legal options and build a strong defense to fight the charges against you.
+An experienced sexual assault lawyer in Jacksonville can help you understand your legal options and build a strong defense.
+This process often involves gathering character evidence, questioning witnesses, and scrutinizing any evidence provided by the prosecution.

-At First Coast Criminal Defense, we have experience defending clients against all types of sex crimes, including sexual assault and battery.
-We can help you understand the charges against you, and will take the time to explain your legal options.
-We will work diligently to protect your rights and freedom, and will fight to get your charges reduced or your case dismissed.
+At First Coast Criminal Defense, we help defend clients against all types of sex crimes, including sexual assault and battery.
+We can help you understand the charges against you and will take the time to explain your legal options.
+We will work diligently to protect your rights and freedom and strive to get your charges reduced.
+Our firm understands the life-altering implications these charges can have and strives to minimize the impact wherever possible.

 In Florida, an individual who is convicted of sexual battery must register as a sex offender for the rest of his or her life.
-Being a registered sex offender can have a very negative impact on your life, and can affect your ability to find a job, secure housing, and establish relationships.
+Being a registered sex offender can have a very negative impact on your life and can affect your ability to find a job, secure housing, and establish relationships.
+This registration requirement serves as a perpetual reminder of the offense and can hinder rehabilitation efforts.

 Call 24/7 for a Free Consultation

-We will be by your side at every stage of your case.
+We will be by your side at every stage.
 You can count on us to provide you with the aggressive representation you need and the compassionate support you deserve.
+This dual approach ensures our clients receive the guidance necessary to navigate the complexities of the legal system.

-Contact the Jacksonville sexual battery attorneys at First Coast Criminal Defense today to schedule a free consultation.
-We will review the facts of your case and help you understand your legal options.
-Our firm is proud to represent clients in Jacksonville, Clay County, Nassau County, and St. Johns County.
+Contact the Jacksonville sexual assault attorneys at First Coast Criminal Defense today to schedule a free consultation.
+We will review the facts of your situation and help you understand your legal options.
+Our firm is proud to represent clients in Jacksonville, Clay County, Nassau County, and St. Johns County, bringing local insights and personalized attention to your situation.

 "I have had the pleasure of working with First Coast Criminal Defense, and it was a wonderful experience, I would highly recommend this Firm.
 They are totally responsive and will walk you through each phase step by step!"